 Despite the prestige of these attractions, many of them are entirely free to visit.
 Plus, the ones with entrance fees have remained very economical options.
 This means there really isn’t anything to stop you from visiting all of the must-see attractions, so be warned that you might end up wanting to spend longer in Evora than you first thought.

-Here, we’ll whiz through some of the best things to do on a trip to Evora but, as you wander through its enchanting streets, you’re bound to find more sights that lure you in.
+Here, we’ll whiz through some of the best things to do on a trip to Evora.
+However, as you wander through its enchanting streets, you’re bound to find more sights that lure you in.
 And, everything is usually within walking distance, no matter where you choose to stay in Evora.

 Known for its Roman heritage, what better way to kick off a list of things to see in Evora with its chief Roman tourist attraction, the Roman Temple.
 This structure was initially constructed in the 1st century AD, although modifications were made in the 2nd and 3rd centuries, and remains just as impressive today as it was back then, albeit in a more decrepit way.